This is a list of questions about the functionality question variants:

 How does Drillster treat question variants in a test?

 When creating a test, Drillster treats the question variants as individual questions.
-Each variant has equal chance to be presented in the test.
+Each variant has an equal chance to be presented in the test.

-If you would like to present only selected questions in a test, we advice you to add a line tag to those questions that you would like to use in the test.
+If you would like to present only selected questions in a test, we advise you to add a line tag to those questions that you would like to use in the test.
 Adding line tags can be done in the drill editor.
 You can then define the test using the line tags via the test matrix.

-For more information about question variants you can always contact the Drillster Support desk at firstname.lastname@example.org.
+For more information about question variants, you can always contact the Drillster Support desk at firstname.lastname@example.org.